Akhtar Husain

 Akhtar Husain (1912-1992, اختر حسین) also known as Dr Akhtar Husain Raipuri was a Pakistani scholar, journalist and lexicographer.
-He is also the author of the book The Dust of the Road: A Translation of Gard-e-Raah that was translated into English by Amina Azfar many years after his death.
+He is also the author of the book Gard-e-Raah, which was translated into English as The Dust of the Road: A Translation by Amina Azfar, many years after his death.

 Early life

 Akhtar Husain was born in the district of Raipur in the British Indian Empire, now within the state of Chhattisgarh, Republic of India.
 He was born to Saiyyed Akbar Husain, an engineer stationed in Raipur.
 His mother Mumtazunnisa was a publisher in women's journals.
 She died at age twenty-six when Akhtar was just three.

 As a child, Akhtar became fond of reading and saved money to buy books in Hindi (a major register of Hindustani written in the Devanagari script), but could not read Urdu (another major register of Hindustani written in the Perso-Arabic script) as fluently.
 At age twelve, his school teacher asked him to help organize the school library, and his command over Hindi was so strong that, apart from reading it, he began writing in the language, and "his first story “Parajit” (Defeated) was published in Madhuri, a reputed literary journal, when he was only 16 years old."

-Outside Urdu and Hindi, other languages he'd master are Sanskrit, Bengali, Persian, English and French.
-Later in his life he'll have a command over Spanish as well.
+Outside Urdu and Hindi, he is reported to have been proficient in Sanskrit, Bengali, Persian, English, and French.
+Later in life, he also acquired knowledge of Spanish.